Knoxville Truck Accident Attorneys

 • The weight of the truck and its cargo

 If a commercial truck doesn’t have a black box, it can be difficult to prove who is at fault in an accident.
-The driver or the trucking company can easily deny any responsibility for the crash and it can be hard to hold them accountable.
+The driver or the trucking company can easily deny any responsibility for the crash, and holding them accountable can be hard.

-For this reason, it’s important to have an attorney who knows how to access and interpret the data from a commercial truck’s black box.
+For this reason, it’s important to have an attorney who can access and interpret the data from a commercial truck’s black box.
 They can use this information to help you get the compensation you deserve for your injuries.

 One of the most common causes of truck accidents is driver error.
 This can include things like speeding, running a red light, illegal maneuvers, or driving while drunk, tired, or distracted.

-Other common causes include mechanical failures or faulty truck equipment like defective brakes or tires which can often be the result of poor maintenance.
-Cargo that isn’t properly secured can also cause accidents which can be especially dangerous when the truck is driving at high speeds.
+Other common causes include mechanical failures or faulty truck equipment like defective brakes or tires, often resulting from poor maintenance.
+Cargo that isn’t properly secured can also cause accidents, especially when the truck is driving at high speeds.
 Road conditions can also play a role in truck accidents.

 For example, icy roads can make it difficult for trucks to stop quickly, or they might lose control when turning.